johnhalz/pose3d_python/docs/API/pose.md

 position_vector = new_pose.position.vector()    # Get position vector
 ```

-Refer to the documentation of the `RE` and `TE` classes to become familiar with their methods.
+Refer to the documentation of the `ER` and `ET` classes to become familiar with their methods.